hodovani/hodovani.github.io/posts/while-you-are-coding.md

 If you do use a wizard, and you don't understand all the code that it produces, you won't be in control of your own application.

 **Don't Use Wizard Code You Don't Understand**

+_Based on The Pragmatic Programmer Book by Andy Hunt and Dave Thomas_